axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

 --------------------------------

 The tab :guilabel:`Private dashboards` is only available for users who have the permission ``DASHBOARD_WRITE_OWN``.
-Here you can add or edit your private dashboards, and reorder all dashboards visible to you.
+Here you can add or edit, reorder your private dashboards.

 |private-dashboard-configuration|